pingcap/docs/tidb-cloud/changefeed-overview.md

 # Changefeed

 TiDB Cloud changefeed helps you stream data from TiDB Cloud to other data services.
-Currently, TiDB Cloud supports streaming data to MySQL and Kafka.
+Currently, TiDB Cloud supports streaming data to Apache Kafka and MySQL.

 > **Note:**
 >